 Is there anything we can do before attending the course that will make it easier for me?

 All Class Training sends out pre-course study material for you to complete before attending the course.
-This will provide background information as well as giving examples of the types of questions you will need to complete in your assessment.
+This will provide background information and provide examples of the types of questions you will need to complete in your assessment.

 My HRWL has expired.
 Do I need to undertake training again?

-If your HRW Licence has expired within the last twelve months, you can renew it without attending a training course.
-If your licence expired more than 12 months ago, then 'ye' you must attend trainng and be re-assessed.
+If your HRWL has expired within the last twelve months, you can renew it without attending a training course.
+If your licence expired more than 12 months ago, then you must attend training and be re-assessed.

-What forms of evidence of identity can I provide to be assessed for a HRW Licence?
+What forms of evidence of identity can I provide to be assessed for a HRWL?

 You will need to provide 100 points of evidence.
 The combination of evidence of identity must contain your date of birth, current residential address (NSW), photograph and signature.

-A typical combination may include a Passport (70 points), current Australian driver's licence or current HRW Licence (40 points each), Medicare card, Utility bill or bank card / statement (all 25 points each) other forms of identification may be acceptable.
+A typical combination may include a passport (70 points), current Australian driver's licence or current HRWL (40 points each), Medicare card, utility bill or bank card/statement (all 25 points each).
+Other forms of identification may be accepted.

-You will need to undetake a practical assessment as well as a theory and maths assessment.
+You will need to undertake a practical assessment as well as a theory and maths assessment.
 Both the theory and maths assessments will be closed-book assessments.